-32 SOCIAL CONTRIBUTION
+31 SOCIAL CONTRIBUTION

-During the year, the Group made social contributions of AED 426 thousand (2019: 658 thousand).
+During the year, the Group made social contributions of AED 583 thousand (2020: 426 thousand).

-33 IMPACT OF COVID-19
+32 IMPACT OF COVID-19

-On 11 March 2020, Covid-19 was declared as pandemic by the World Health Organisation and is causing disruptions to businesses and economic activities.
-The fiscal and monetary authorities, both domestic and international, have announced various support measures across the globe to counter possible adverse implications.
-The Group will continue to closely monitor as the situation progresses and has activated its business continuity planning and other risk management practices to manage the potential business operations disruption and financial performance in 2020.
+On 11 March 2020, Covid-19 was declared as pandemic by the World Health Organization and several variants of the virus are mutating continuously causing disruptions to businesses and economic activities.
+Fiscal and monetary authorities, both domestic and international, have announced various support measures across the globe to counter possible adverse implications.
+The Group will continue to closely monitor as the situation progresses and has activated its business continuity planning and other risk management practices to manage the potential business operations disruption and financial performance in 2021.
 COVID-19 has brought about uncertainties in the global economic environment.
 In light of the rapidly escalating situation, the Group has considered whether any adjustments and changes in judgments, estimates and risk management are required to be considered and reported in the financial statements.